AliAmr527/tools-project-clinic/README.md

 and this command to initDB.py <br>
 python initDB.py

-#to run database
+# to run database
-you need to install postgres
+you need to install postgres<br>
-change the db information in file initDB.py to the info you entered when installing postgres and run the file initDB.py with command python initDB.py
+change the db information in file initDB.py to the info you entered when installing postgres<br>
+and run the file initDB.py with command python initDB.py<br>

 # to run front end
 you need to install angular and then run this command <br>
 ng new project<br>
-replace src made in project with the src provided in the repo run ng serve to run project
+replace src made in project with the src provided in the repo<br>
+run ng serve to run project